Fremantle Stuff > People > Emma Ciccotosto (1926-2013)

 She retired in 1986 and became actively involved in various social and sporting clubs, gardening and in voluntary community work.

-Her book, Emma: Recipe for Life won the WA Premier’s Book Award in 1991, the story of her life transformed into a successful stage production [mounted by Deckchair Theatre in the Customs House in 1992].
+Her book, Emma: A Recipe for Life (aka Emma: A Translated Life) won the WA Premier’s Book Award in 1991, the story of her life transformed into a successful stage production [mounted by Deckchair Theatre in the Customs House in 1992].

 Ciccotosto, Emma & Michal Bosworth, Emma: A Translated Life, FACP.